atul-chaudhary/flutter_wallpaper_app/README.md

  - Find all your wallpapers and backgrounds in one place.
  - Easily set any image as a wallpaper.
  - Choose between variety of wallpapers.
- - Share your favourite images with your friends.
- - Get more than 1 million stunning images from Pixabay.
  - Discover beautiful photos from different genre.

 ## App Screenshots